Are Gutters Really Necessary?

 How often should I clean my gutters?

-Gutter cleaning should be done at least twice per year.
+Clean your gutters at least twice per year.
 However, you’ll only need to clean them once a year if you have gutter guards in place.
-Gutter cleaning can be done DIY.
-If you’re uncomfortable on ladders, you can hire a gutter cleaning company.
+You can DIY gutter cleaning, but if you’re uncomfortable on ladders, hire a gutter cleaning company.

 Our Rating Methodology